MicrosoftDocs/win32/desktop-src/Msi/code-page-handling-of-parameter-strings.md

 ---
-Description: 'You can add localization information to an installation database by using a database table editor such as Orca that is provided with the Windows Installer SDK, or by calling the Database Functions from an application.' ms.assetid: 'cc1eb336-5dec-40cc-8aa5-564cd167855d'
+Description: You can add localization information to an installation database by using a database table editor such as Orca that is provided with the Windows Installer SDK, or by calling the Database Functions from an application. ms.assetid: cc1eb336-5dec-40cc-8aa5-564cd167855d
-title: Code Page Handling of Parameter Strings
+title: Code Page Handling of Parameter Strings ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Code Page Handling of Parameter Strings

 You can add localization information to an installation database by using a database table editor such as Orca that is provided with the Windows Installer SDK, or by calling the [Database Functions](database-functions.md) from an application.
 Be careful to only pass string parameters that use the code page of the database that is being localized.
-If a string parameter contains characters that cannot be represented by the code page of the database, the Installer returns an error when calling [**MsiDatabaseImport**](msidatabaseimport.md).
+If a string parameter contains characters that cannot be represented by the code page of the database, the Installer returns an error when calling [**MsiDatabaseImport**](/windows/win32/Msiquery/nf-msiquery-msidatabaseimporta?branch=master).
 For a list of numeric code pages, see [Localizing the Error and ActionText Tables](localizing-the-error-and-actiontext-tables.md).

 For more information, see [Determining an Installation Database's Code Page](determining-an-installation-database-s-code-page.md).